PyLink/PyLink/README.md

 **When upgrading between major versions, remember to read the [release notes](RELNOTES.md) for any breaking changes!**

-Please report any bugs you find to the [issue tracker](https://github.com/jlu5/PyLink/issues).
+Please report any bugs you find to the [issue tracker](https://github.com/PyLink/PyLink/issues).
 Pull requests are likewise welcome.

-There is also an IRC channel available: `#pylink @ irc.libera.chat`

 ## Installation